pytorch/data/README.md

 ```

 You can see in this example how DataPipes can be easily chained together to compose graphs of transformations that
-reproduce sohpisticated data pipelines, with streamed operation as a first-class citizen.
+reproduce sophisticated data pipelines, with streamed operation as a first-class citizen.

 Under this naming convention, `DataSet` simply refers to a graph of `DataPipes`, and a dataset module like `ImageNet`
 can be rebuilt as a factory function returning the requisite composed `DataPipes`.
 Note that the vast majority of